Kingdom Hall near Lacey destroyed by suspicious fire early Friday

 Read Next

+“How frustrating it is that people who find a solemn place to worship, and now it’s being destroyed,” said Thurston County Sheriff John Snaza at a Friday press conference.
+“It’s not just this church that’s been destroyed.
+But now, what’re we doing about it?
+And it’s definitely hard trying to gather the suspects on something like this because it’s so random.

+“We’re definitely using every investigating tool that we can and every resource.
+And that’s why we’re asking for the Crime Stopper tips to really get us going in this investigation so that we can come to a great resolve on this.”

-Lacey fire crews, Sheriff’s Office detectives and federal Alcohol, Tobacco and Firearm investigators alongside a local task force are working together to conduct the Lacey investigation.
+Lacey fire crews, Sheriff’s Office detectives and federal Alcohol, Tobacco and Firearm investigators along with a local task force are working together to conduct the Lacey investigation.

+“Why are they being targeted?,” Snaza said.
+“Why is this specific religion being targeted?
+Why are these churches being targeted?
+What’re they doing that’s so wrong?
+And I think that’s the frustrating part for any member not only at the church, but members of this community.”

+Jason Chudy, public information officer for the ATF, said there is no working theory as to why Thurston County Kingdom Halls have been targeted.

 Comments